 Rosé wine: No need to break the bank on a bottle of wine but always choose one you'd drink by the glass

 Elderflower liqueur: There are several brands of elderflower liqueur.
 St-Germain is the most widely known, but we also love Drillaud for almost half the price.

 Brandy: The small amount of brandy in this sangria adds more flavor than you'd expect.
 Don't keep brandy on hand?
 Skip it entirely or buy the teeny bottles of brandy you can find near the liquor store checkout line.

 Club soda: Any type of sparkling water will work in this sangria, even flavored ones!

 Sangrias in general are great time-savers because they are made in advance to allow the flavors to meld together.

 Pour wine, elderflower liqueur and brandy into a pitcher.

 Add lemon juice and sugar and stir until sugar dissolves.

 Add fruit to pitcher and refrigerate for at least 2 hours.
 Stir in club soda just before serving.

-If your sangria doesn't have club soda in it, it will last for about five days in the fridge.
-You may want to scoop the fruit out of it before then as it can start to get a little funky after day two.
+If your sangria doesn't have club soda in it, it will last for from 3-5 days in the fridge.
+You may want to scoop the pieces of fruit out of it after day two as they can start to get a little funky at that point.